First-grader wrote Old Navy asking for girls’ jeans to have real pockets. The letter went viral.

 “We just want our kids to learn to use their own voices and solve problems,” he said.
 “We didn’t think we’d hear from Old Navy, and that if we did, it would be a generic email.”

-Last month, the entire family was surprised to find a package from Old Navy addressed to Kamryn when they returned home from a spring break in New Mexico, said Kim Gardner.
+Last month, the entire family was surprised to find a package from Old Navy addressed to Kamryn when they returned home from spring break in New Mexico, said Kim Gardner.

 Her daughter was excited to get two new pairs of Old Navy shorts and two pairs of pants with real pockets, along with a handwritten note from Julie Wood of Old Navy’s kids’ team.

-“Kamryn, thank you so much for taking the time to write to us about pockets on girls jeans,” Wood wrote.
+“Kamryn, thank you so much for taking the time to write to us about pockets on girl’s jeans,” Wood wrote.
 “The Old Navy kids product team appreciate your information.
 It’s great feedback as we develop new product.
 In appreciation, please accept some girls bottoms for you to enjoy.”

 Kamryn was so excited to hear back that she took the note and the pants to school on show-and-tell day, she said.